webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 With over twenty years of development SCTP can be hard to fully grasp.

 ### Association
-Association is the term used for a SCTP Session.
+Association is the term used for an SCTP Session.
 It is the state that is shared between two SCTP Agents while they communicate.

 ### Streams